Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

    locate _Virtualization_, and enable it.

    Be sure to choose _Hardware Virtualization_ in the _System -> Acceleration_ settings of the virtual machine you are using.

+   **NOTE**
+   If vagrant fails to build up after running the command "vagrant up", try disabling secure boot from the boot menu.

 3. Download and install [VirtualBox](https://www.virtualbox.org/), [Vagrant](https://www.vagrantup.com), and [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest).